status-im/specs/docs/stable/1-client.md

 Implementing a Status clients largely means implementing the following layers.
 Additionally, there are separate specifications for things like key management and account lifecycle.

-Other aspects, such as how IPFS is used for stickers, how we interact with the Ethereum blockchain or how the browser works, are currently underspecified.
+Other aspects, such as how IPFS is used for stickers or how the browser works, are currently underspecified.
 These specifications facilitate the implementation of a Status client for basic private communication.

 | Layer             | Purpose                        | Technology                   |
 | ----------------- | ------------------------------ | ---------------------------- |